kywx

 Frontal Passage

-Frontal passage between 00Z and 09Z across the state, marked by a sharp wind shift to the NW and gusts exceeding 30 mph.
+Frontal passage between 02z (West) and 10z (East).
+Evidence includes a 40-degree wind shift to the NW and rapid pressure rises.

 Jet Stream Support